When 10 times may not be enough

 Fidelity is a highly respected investment house, and their advice is rooted in deep experience in retirement planning for clients.
 But some financial experts believe Fidelity’s 10 times guidance undershoots the real cost of retirement.

-Financial consultant Grant Cardone recently wrote in a LinkedIn post that inflation and the risk of unplanned emergency spending — like a catastrophic health event or emerging condition — could mean that target falls short.
+Financial consultant Grant Cardone has written that inflation and the risk of unplanned emergency spending — like a catastrophic health event or emerging condition — could mean that target falls short.
 Not only would that leave you exposed, it could undermine the feeling of financial independence we all want in retirement.

 Inflation and health costs are among the expenses that shock retirees who simply aren’t saving enough, Cardone said.